Transparency and Easy Access to Government

 Marketing Ourselves Like a Business

 First impressions count!
-We deserve the best and brightest greeting and meeting all prospective visitors and investors in Yakima County.
+We deserve the best and brightest, greeting and meeting all prospective visitors and investors in Yakima County.
 This goes hand-in-hand with increased transparency.
-Presenting Yakima County to the outside world as a globally important producer of high-quality ag products is a must.
-We will highlight businesses and people who add extraordinary value to our area, people and products.
-We will provide links to all our private partners who generate enormous capital through ag and business.
-We will feature our incredible organizations who utilize Private-Public Partnerships to create a safer, more caring and opportunity-filled place to live for our residents.
-What things do we do well: What makes us unique?
-Let’s promote them!
-The County should be the lead marketer of all things – “Do business and live in Yakima County, you’ll be glad you did”.
+Presenting Yakima County to the outside world as a globally important producer of high-quality agricultural products is a must.
+It is a privilege for me to highlight businesses and the great people who add extraordinary value to our area, residents and products.
+Working closely with our business and development community has been a high priority.
+I am excited to continue working with the Yakima County Development Association, Yakima Valley Tourism Board, Yakima Association of Realtors, Central Washington Home Builders Association, local Chambers of Commerce, Port Districts, and so many more organizations to promote Yakima County.
+Building and maintaining strong partnerships with these incredible organizations encourages us all to utilize private-public partnerships to create a safer, more caring and opportunity-filled place to live for our residents.
+What things do we do well in Yakima County?
+What makes us unique?
+We can all discover and promote them!
+Yakima County’s message: “Do business and live in Yakima County.
+You’ll be glad you did!”.

 Agriculture – Harnessing Capital for the Next Generation

-Working directly with growers and farmers to ensure the County is pursuing cutting edge partnerships that will benefit our ag industry and its workers.
+Working directly with growers and farmers to ensure Yakima County is pursuing cutting edge partnerships that will benefit our ag industry and its workers is vital to securing the continued legacy of prosperity our natural resources provide though hard work and ingenuity.
 We already grow the world’s best apples, hops and more.
-We want to become a global leader in the next phase of food growing and harvesting through full supply-chain ownership from product development, harvesting, employee interfacing, packaging, marketing and promoting the next innovators in ag from within.
-Grassroots meet-ups, expanding technical training at our existing schools, internships with local companies, digital white boards for college students and those performing in other markets to connect with and inspire local youth to pursue technical jobs related to the ag industry.
+Yakima County must work hand-in-hand with private partners to innovate how we provide services and adopt and implement laws and ordinances to remain a global leader in food growing and harvesting.
+The agriculture industry continues to evolve in supply-chain ownership, product development, growing and harvesting techniques, employee interfacing, packaging and more.
+Helping to promote opportunities for the next great innovators in ag to come from within Yakima County is a top priority.
+Grassroots meet-ups have already expanded into technical training being offered in our local schools, internships created within local companies and inspiration for local youth to pursue technical jobs related to the ag industry.
+The next generation of agriculture innovators are home-grown in Yakima County!

 Water, Water Everywhere Let’s make it happen!